gamma-opt/book-club/Wolsey2021/Wolsey2021.md

 ![](https://i.imgur.com/8Z7Lhx1.png)

-can be modelled as $fx + py$ witht he additional constraints $y \leq Cx, x \in \{0,1\}$.
+can be modelled as $fx + py$ with the additional constraints $y \leq Cx, x \in \{0,1\}$.
 In this case specifically, notice that under an optimisation standpoint, it makes no sense to have $y=0$ while $x=1$, though in principle it would be a feasible solution.
 Otherwise, a more sophisticated set of constraints (still IP) would be needed.

 ### Uncapacited facility location